Log Me In

-Post-Traumatic Stress Disorder (PTSD)
+Post-Traumatic Stress Disorder

 The way clinicians have applied the diagnosis of PTSD has changed drastically throughout the last hundred years.
 The diagnosis was initially coined to describe purely combat-related sequelae.
-Later, it became a more generalized account of the impacts of trauma experienced in "every day" situations (e.g., domestic violence, muggings).
+Later, it became a more generalized account of the impacts of trauma experienced in “every day” situations (e.g., domestic violence, muggings).
 Today, it is an expansive depiction of how all of us are affected by the terrors of our time.
-There are indications that the upcoming DSM V will expand the applicable uses of the PTSD diagnosis, making it more pervasive and common than ever.

 PTSD Recap: